Hulme in 1978.

-Manchester in 2015 is a very different place to what it was in the 1980s and 1990s.
-Today's skyline almost unrecognisable from the past.
-Back then, everything was a bit rough around the edges and, colloquially, "a bit rum".
+Manchester in 2015 is a very different place to what it was in the 1980s and 90s.
+Today's skyline is almost unrecognizable from the past.
+Back then, everything was a bit rough around the edges and, colloquially, "a bit rum."

-Ancoats, right next to the city centre, is now being enveloped by the fashionable Northern Quarter.
+Ancoats, right next to the city center, is now being enveloped by the fashionable Northern Quarter.
 Not too long ago, after everyone there lost their jobs and the residential population fell below the levels it was pre-industrial revolution, it was basically just a place where you could buy a lot of drugs of varying quality.
-The G-Mex centre – or the Manchester Central Convention Complex as it's now officially called – once a rail link to St Pancras known as Manchester Central, was little more than a dilapidated car park.
-The Great Northern Warehouse, before it had luxury bowling, cinema screens and a celebrity chef, was, plainly speaking, a shit-hole.
+The G-Mex center—or the Manchester Central Convention Complex as it's now officially called—once a rail link to St. Pancras known as Manchester Central, was little more than a dilapidated parking lot.
+The Great Northern Warehouse, before it had luxury bowling, movie screens, and a celebrity chef, was, plainly speaking, a shit-hole.

-Then, in 1996, the IRA blew up Marks and Spencers and, from that point on, Manchester started to change.
-Basically it went pro, with a £1.2 billion clear up operation.
+Then, in 1996, the IRA blew up Marks and Spencer and, from that point on, Manchester started to change.
+Basically it went pro, with a £1.2 billion [$1.8 billion] clean-up operation.
 Most Mancs can see both the good and the bad in their city cleaning up its act.
-However, of old Manchester, one thing is definitely lacking in the current landscape – the wild frontier that was Hulme.
+However, of old Manchester, one thing is definitely lacking in the current landscape—the wild frontier that was Hulme.

-The Crescents were what they sound like – four enourmous, crescent shaped blocks of flats.
-They were such a gigantic balls-up that a mere two-years after being erected, they were deemed unsafe for families to reside there.
+The Crescents were what they sound like—four enormous, crescent shaped blocks of flats.
+They were such a gigantic fuck-up that a mere two years after being erected they were deemed unsafe for families to reside there.
 When 1984 rolled around, the council stopped taking rents.

 That's when the fun started.

-Parties sprung up in the area, most notoriously at the PSV Club, which of course, everyone knows as the birthplace of what was to become Factory Records.
+Parties sprung up in the area, most notoriously at the PSV Club, which was of course the birthplace of what was to become Factory Records.
 Joy Division played early shows there and Mick Hucknall could be seen having a pint in the Grant's Arms.
 Dancehall sound-systems were plenty, with local crews battling it out, as well as attracting some of reggae's biggest and best.

 The concrete of The Crescents were soon livened up with graffiti and street-art.
 The lack of ownership and communal areas were perfect catalysts for Hulme residents to let their creativity flow in whatever direction they felt like.
-During the mid-80s, Hulme had its own clubs, arthouse cinema and its own style – the Hulme look saw young men buying second-hand baggy suits.
+During the mid-80s, Hulme had its own clubs, arthouse cinema, and its own style that saw young men buying second-hand baggy suits.
 An area that was unloved and unused by a city gracious enough to leave it on the power grid was thriving.

 Ruthless Rap Assassins

-Travellers, acid-drop outs, MCs, punks, deadbeats, photographers, artists, crusties and every other bohemian daydreamer and blagger started to focus on Hulme.
+Travelers, acid dropouts, MCs, punks, deadbeats, photographers, artists, crusties, and every other bohemian daydreamer started to focus on Hulme.
 Counterculture was the energy that kept things moving, along with the dealers and prostitutes who were now finding refuge there.

-The free raves, the political protests, the music, the space to do as you pleased in an area untouched by stupid things like rent – it couldn't last.
+The free raves, the political protests, the music, the space to do as you pleased in an area untouched by stupid things like rent—it couldn't last.
 In 1991, Manchester City Council got millions of pounds from the government to sort it all out and the Hulme Crescents were razed in 1994.
 In February 1996, a gas explosion in Bonsall Street was caused by people who had ripped out gas pipes in a flat.
-In June 1996, the IRA set off a 1,500kg bomb on Corporation Street in Manchester city centre, ushering in a complete change in the way Manchester was going to do things.
+In June 1996, the IRA set off a 3,300-pound bomb on Corporation Street in Manchester city center, ushering in a complete change in the way Manchester operated.

 Where Manchester once felt like it was propelled forward by enthusiastic amateurs, post-bomb and post-Hulme, everything became more professional.
-Hulme itself underwent a £400 million redevelopment programme.
+Hulme itself underwent a £400 million [$600 million] redevelopment program.